rcl9/Morrow-DISK-JOCKEY-2D-Floppy-Disk-Controller-for-S100-Bus/Readme.md

 Documenting the Morrow DJ2D card would not be complete without a copy of the original 24k CP/M 2.2  boot disk as set up for the Exidy Sorcerer.
 I am providing a copy of that in the associated [ZIP file](</Original Morrow 24k CPM 2.2 boot disk for Exidy Sorcerer/Original Morrow 24k CPM 2.2 boot disk for Exidy Sorcerer.zip>).

 The ZIP file also contains *cpm24k_SS_CBios3.1.sys* which is a capture of the first two system boot tracks of the 24k distribution disk.
-If you are ever having trouble with your Morrow DJ2D system then I'd suggest starting with this simplied 24k system as I had done with my several months of system testing.
-Please note that it uses non-optimized character I/O and hence it tends to be slow when outting text such as disk directory listings.
+If you are ever having trouble with your Morrow DJ2D system then I'd suggest starting with this simplified 24k system as I had done with my several months of system testing.
+Please note that it uses non-optimized character I/O and hence it tends to be slow when outputting text such as disk directory listings.

 ## How System Tracks Are Laid Out For the Morrow DJ2D System